zotero-chinese/styles/src/the-journal-of-international-studies/index.md

 <sup>88</sup> L. Harris, “Instructional Leadership Perceptions and Practices of Elementary School Leaders,” Unpublished Doctoral Dissertation, University of Virginia, 2014.<br>
 <sup>89</sup> M. M. Hollander, “Resistance to Authority: Methodological Innovations and New Lessons from the Milgram Experiment,” Doctoral Dissertation, University of Wisconsin–Madison, 2017.<br>
 <sup>90</sup> V. H. Hutcheson, “Dealing with Dual Differences: Social Coping Strategies of Gifted and Lesbian, Gay, Bisexual, Transgender, and Queer Adolescents,” Master’s Thesis, The College of William &#38; Mary, 2012.<br>
-<sup>91</sup> L. A. Mirabito and N. C. Heck, “Bringing LGBTQ Youth Theater into the Spotlight,” <i>Psychology of Sexual Orientation and Gender Diversity</i>, Vol.3, No.4, 2016, pp.499–500.<br>
+<sup>91</sup> L. A. Mirabito and N. C. Heck, “Bringing LGBTQ Youth Theater into the Spotlight,” <i>Psychology of Sexual Orientation and Gender Diversity</i>, Vol. 3, No.4, 2016, pp.499–500.<br>
 <sup>92</sup> <i>The Year We Thought about Love</i>, 2016.<br>
 <sup>93</sup> F. Santos, “Reframing Refugee Children’s Stories,” <i>The New York Times</i>, January 11, 2019.<br>
 <sup>94</sup> M. Yousafzai, <i>We Are Displaced: My Journey and Stories from Refugee Girls around the World</i>, 2016.<br>